-The ART Subregional Project helped answer two fundamental questions about the appropriate scope and scale of adaptation planning:
+The various ART Projects conducted around the Bay Area have helped answer two fundamental questions about the appropriate scope and scale of adaptation planning:

 - How does scope and scale, including the geographic extent of the project area and the assets or sectors included, affect the assessment and planning outcomes?